What Is Methadone?

 During your stay, after detox has begun, you’ll be expected to take part in the day to day agenda in the clinic, in every aspect.

-This includes attending therapy sessions, goal setting, motivational work, 12 step work, physical fitness, holistic care.
+This includes attending therapy sessions, goal setting, motivational work, 12 step work, physical fitness, holistic care, and support groups.

 Can this process be used to detoxify from heroin use?

-Yes, this method may be suitable for some as a detox from heroin, depending on your personal circumstances,
+This method may be suitable for some as a detox from heroin, or other opioid medication misuse, depending on your personal circumstances.
+Every client is assessed individually to ascertain the most appropriate detox method.

 Yes.
-This method of detox is suitable even for those on doses of methadone greater than 30mg/daily.
+This method of detox is suitable even for those on a higher dose of Methadone greater than 30mg/daily.

 Is this a quick fix?

-No. This detox protocol allows detoxification from high doses of methadone, however this is not a quick fix and does not address the underlying drivers of addiction, unless you actively participate in our therapeutic program.
+No. This detox protocol allows detoxification from high doses of methadone, however this is not a quick fix and does not address the underlying drivers of addiction, unless you actively participate in our therapeutic program and engage in ongoing aftercare work and relapse prevention actions.

 No. Due to the safety issues and medical supervision required, only a residential stay in our clinic is appropriate.